Man: the Blazing Paradox

 As the Elves diminished in power and presence, Man became the dominant race in the West.
 Many Elves chose to go with the gods and Fionn eä Vanwi to face due justice for their deeds.
 This left Humanity and the Dwarrow to reign in Erub and Aran.

-So, while we say that the Age of Man directly proceeded the Age of the Elves, there was a long intermediate period as the balance of power in the world was exchanged between the races.
+So, while we say that the Age of Man directly proceeded the Age of the Elves, there was a long intermediate period as the elder races mingled in their final decay.
 The middle ages are marked by the rise and fall of the Black King Elwëdorf, his many successor states that followed his fall, and the relative dominance of the Dwarrow over many regions of the world.
 This period was a chaotic one, and many wars happened in this time.
 Disease was rampant, and for a while it seemed that the leaving of the Elves meant the death of the world.

 The Age of Man truly began with the rise of the Empire of Nelqora.
-Even after its fall, Humanity remained the most powerful race in the West — although the race was divided between many feuding and petty kingdoms.
+Even after its fall, Humanity remained the most powerful race in the West—although divided between many feuding kingdoms.
 The Black King successor states had been wiped out by the time of Nelqora's fall.
 The Dwarrow Kingdoms began to isolate themselves in this time period but still had much influence over the realms of Men after the Sundering of Nelqora.

 And beyond those years is Humanity's modern history.
 The rise and fall of kingdoms, the issuing of new ideas, the rejuvenation of old glories: Man is at the forefront of all these things.
 They fail and falter often, but they move forward.
 And the capstone of their efforts are the Empires of Juraedon and Kilae.